alandipert/minirpn/README.markdown

-minirpn - 4 function RPN calculator REPL
+rpn - 4 function CLI RPN calculator
 ========================================

 This is a small calculator in C for RPN calculating at the command line.
 Expressions are read from STDIN.
+Compile with `make` and run `./rpn` to enter the REPL.

 Usage
 =================

-Compile with `make` and run `./rpn` to enter the REPL.
-Supported operators:

 *   __output__